Claire Fiddian-Green is the President & CEO of the Richard M. Fairbanks Foundation.

 Organizations implementing these innovative initiatives are redefining education, but in order for new programs to make a positive impact on the lives of students and adults, community stakeholders must be kept informed about their education and training options.
 To support some of this communications work, the Foundation awarded UNCF a grant of $269,700 over two years to support community engagement efforts regarding the Indianapolis K-12 education landscape.

 Since 2015, the Foundation has awarded grants totaling more than $20 million to organizations working to improve education and workforce training outcomes in Indianapolis.
-Here is a complete list of Education grants awarded by the Foundation from 2015 through September 2019.
+Here is a complete list of Education grants awarded by the Foundation since 2015.

 While we know there are no easy answers when it comes to ensuring students succeed in school and adults receive the necessary training to meet the needs of employers, we remain optimistic that positive change is possible because of the dedication of so many individuals and organizations working to address these critical issues.
 We are grateful for the educators, Foundation grantees, and numerous other local and state partners working tirelessly to ensure Hoosier children and adults receive the resources and opportunities they need to reach their full potential.